2472Centurions/2016GameScouting/README.md

 # 2016GameScouting
-Game Scout for 2016 Strongholds
+Game Scouting for 2016 Strongholds